 If you receive a CEM from us but believe that you should not have or no longer wish to receive CEMs, we will aim to respect your preferences in a timely manner once you update them through our unsubscribe mechanism.
 CASL requires us to process unsubscribe requests within 10 business days.
 If you have any questions or concerns about our unsubscribe options, you may contact us at the address indicated in the Contact Us section of our Policy.

-This section of the Policy aims to give additional information to United Kingdom ("UK") and European Union ("EU") residents regarding how we process your Personal Data in order to comply with European laws.
-The detail set out below, and the specific rights listed, apply only to those in the UK and EU.
+This section of the Policy aims to give additional information to individuals located in the United Kingdom (“UK”) and European Union (“EU”) regarding how we process your Personal Data in order to comply with European laws.
+The detail set out below, and the specific rights listed, apply only to individuals located in the UK and EU.

 It is important that you read this section of the Policy together with the main body of the Policy you so that you are fully aware of how and why we are using your Personal Data.
 This section of the Policy supplements the other information given and is not intended to override any other part of the Policy.

-We have appointed a data protection officer ("DPO") who is responsible for overseeing questions in relation to this Policy.
-If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the DPO at dpo@yembo.ai.
+Our Chief Privacy Officer (“CPO”) is responsible for overseeing questions in relation to this Policy.
+If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the CPO at cpo@yembo.ai.

 You have the right to make a complaint at any time to the relevant data protection regulator in your jurisdiction.
 Please see below for further details.
 We would, however, appreciate the chance to deal with your concerns before you approach the relevant regulator, so please contact us in the first instance.